Deziox/Quake4ModSP2020/README.md

 - The mod folder in the repo is moddymcmodface
 - Make sure you set the inhale and reject-ability buttons are set in settings.

-# TL;DR
+# TL;DR<br />
-Kirby can succ.
+Kirby can succ.<br />
-Kirby can jump 5 times in the air.
+Kirby can jump 5 times in the air.<br />
-He needs to succ if not he dies if his hunger is at zero.
+He needs to succ if not he dies if his hunger is at zero.<br />
-Kirby can gain abilities sucking intelligent beings.
+Kirby can gain abilities sucking intelligent beings.<br />
-There's powerups on the ground, somewhere.
+There's powerups on the ground, somewhere.<br />